Table of Contents

 Integrated Urban Planning and Green Infrastructure

-• Permeable pavements: Materials that allow water to pass through, reducing runoff from roads and parking lots.
+- Permeable pavements: Materials such as porous concrete and interlocking pavers allow water to seep through, decreasing surface runoff from roads, sidewalks, and parking lots.

-• Green roofs: Vegetated rooftops that absorb rainfall, reduce peak flows, and cool buildings.
+- Green roofs: Vegetated rooftops absorb rainfall, delay runoff, reduce urban heat island effects, and provide insulation for buildings.

 Land Use Planning and Policy Reform